KeylessTech/kl_sdk_android_sample/README.md

 Before getting started, ensure:
 - your development environment is up to date
-- your are able to pull dependencies from cloudsmith - ore in README file for each project.
+- your are able to pull dependencies from cloudsmith - more in the README file for each sub-project.

 ## Support

 If you encounter any issues or have questions:
 - Visit our [documentation](https://docs.keyless.io/consumer/mobile-sdk-guide/getting-started).
-- feel free to open an issue in this repo.
+- Feel free to open an issue in this repo.
+- Contact delivery@keyless.io.

 ---